marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/03-implicit-libs.md

 ---
 draft: true
-slug: /nx/inferrence
+slug: /nx/implicit-libs
 ---

-# 🚧 Inferrence
+# 🚧 Implicit Libs

 - what is inferrence?
 - benefits and challenges?